abejgonzalez/zsim-smt/README.md

   * `gcc -v` should be gcc 4.9.2 or higher
   * `ld -v` should be ld with binutils 2.27
   * `python --version` should be python 2.7
-17. Then now you should be able to build ZSim with `source configure.sh && make`
+17. Then now you should be able to build ZSIM with `source configure.sh && make`

 ### building zsim
 ```bash